 Don’t be afraid to be picky.
 When you’re creating your core messaging, keep in mind that it will be the final, set-in-stone copy for your business moving forward.
 Make sure every word and punctuation mark is exactly right, because your core messaging should never change.
 And, as Scott shared above, don’t rush the process: make sure you’re giving the project the time and space it deserves.

 Do share your final core messaging with the world at large.
 Just like our 127 Code of Honor, our core messaging applies to Hennessey Digital employees and clients alike.
-We expect everyone we work with to understand and adhere to our standards for how we work and treat each other, and with our core messaging on our website, in our Team Member Playbook, and woven into how we communicate every day, there’s no guessing what those standards are.
+We expect everyone we work with to adhere to our standards for how we work and treat each other, and with our core messaging on our website, in our Team Member Playbook, and woven into how we communicate every day, there’s no guessing what those standards are.